 Would you get a Sak Yant Tattoo?
 Do you have one?

 P.S.
-We were not guests or affiliates of Chiang Mai Locals, but we DO recommend them for their awesomeness.
+We were not guests or affiliates of Chiang Mai Locals.

 For more articles on Thailand click below